Cowra

 What is the weighted average housing cost based on tenure mix in the suburb of Cowra?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $629.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $629.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,235/month, and renters paying $996/month.

 How affordable is housing in the suburb of Cowra relative to local incomes?